friedrith/node-wifi/CONTRIBUTING.md

 improvement.
 You can launch tests using `npm run test`.

 If you fix a bug related to a parser, please provide a log of a command standard output.
-For example for a scan, use `node test/scan.js > file.log` to generate a log file.
+For example for a scan, use `node scripts/scan.js > file.log` to generate a log file.
+Check unit tests for more details.

 ## Versioning